htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_index.md

 {{</section>}}

 {{<section title="The Team">}}
 The WH2 team consists of 4 students with experience in web and app development, even though this tech stack was new to everybody.
-One team member was mainly responsible for the backend, one for the app and two for the editor. but in general everyone helped in all areas.
+One team member was mainly responsible for the backend, one for the app and two for the editor.
+But in general everyone helped in all areas.

 {{</section >}}